Which organic product is formed when benzoyl chloride (C65COCl) r... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which organic product is formed when benzoyl chloride () reacts with water?
+Which organic product is formed when benzoyl chloride () reacts with cyclohexanol () in the presence of a base?

 Watch next